Emeryth/sma-q2-oss/README.md

 ## Building

 1. Download nRF5 SDK 11.0 and copy the sdk `components` folder to the project folder
-2. Edit `components/toolchain/gcc/Makefile.posix` to point to your toolchain
+2. Edit `components/toolchain/gcc/Makefile.posix` or `Makefile.windows` to point to your toolchain
 2. Install `nrfutil` version **0.5.2**
 3. Patch the TWI driver to allow transfers longer than 255 bytes: